ml-archive/nodes-php-api/README.md

 [Dingo](http://github.com/dingo/api) was lacking a few things here and there.

 This package is in some way a more "mobile friendly" version of [Dingo](https://github.com/dingo/api).
-It is build on-top of [Dingo](https://github.com/dingo/api) so all the goodies that [Dingo](https://github.com/dingo/api) contains is also availble here.
+It is build on-top of [Dingo](https://github.com/dingo/api) so all the goodies that [Dingo](https://github.com/dingo/api) comes with out-of-the-box is still availble here.

 We simply just added extra functionality and made it more flexible.